 (Produced by The Velvets)

 An early-1970s frat rock/vocal group from San Antonio, Texas whose repertoire included covers of hippie-era pop songs such as "Born On The Bayou," "Work Together" and "Let It Be," as well as some R&B oldies ("Got My Mojo Working") and some country stuff too, like "The Kind Of Love I Can't Forget" and "I Thought I Heard You Calling My Name."
-Solo singers include James Farek, Tony Florus, James Frank, Abel Rodriguez, David Simper and Joe Woods -- this same lineup remained stable through several albums self-released on the Vel label.
+The group included James Farek, Don Florus, Tony Florus, Abel Rodriguez, David Simper, and Joe Woods -- this same lineup remained stable through several albums self-released on the Vel label.

 Dan Vernon "Welcome To The World Of Dan Vernon" (NowSound, 1975) (LP)

 (Produced by Dan Vernon, Joe Deaton & Jim Cox)